Science-Camp-TUI/tutorials/docs/system/code-snippets.md

 # Code Snippets

-Here are some code snippet from the system tutorial.
+Here are some code snippets from the system tutorial.
 The full code can be found in the the [birdnet-mini repository on GitHub](https://github.com/Science-Camp-TUI/birdnet-mini){:target="_blank"}.

 ## File Reader - run method